Mailbag: More thoughts on Russell Wilson, and could Seahawks wear throwback uniforms in 2021?

 Here’s a comparison — quarterback A in 2020 had a combined 640 pass or rushing attempts, quarterback B had a combined 641.
 QB A there is Tom Brady.
 B is Wilson (and if you’re wondering, the Bucs ran five more plays than did Seattle in 2020).

-To put it another way, Tampa Bay had 339 plays this year where it took the ball out of Brady’s hands, the Seahawks 328 with Wilson, with, as noted, only five plays difference between the two teams.
+To put it another way, Tampa Bay had 339 plays in 2020 where it took the ball out of Brady’s hands, the Seahawks 328 with Wilson, with, as noted, only five plays difference between the two teams.

 So, who was more the “main man” of their offense in 2020?